 The Composition class will explore fascinating aspects of music creation.
 The course includes experimentation with diverse sound sources, working with modern as well as traditional methods of notation, and exploring principles of form, tension/resolution, character and mood.

-B. Accompanying – The Pianist as Partner
+B. Accompanying - the Pianist as Partner

 Students in this class will explore the skills needed to be a fine accompanist.
 They will have the unique opportunity of preparing music with another instrumentalist and/or vocalist.

-C. Organ for Pianists - Keyboards Across the Ages
+C. Keyboards Across the Ages

-E. Sight Reading for Fun
+D. Sight Reading for Fun

 The sight-reading class will help students improve their ability to play new music for fun the first time they see it.
 The focus is on quick recognition of notes, rhythms, and musical patterns.